verekia/js-stack-from-scratch/tutorial/04-webpack-react-hmr.md

 if (module.hot) {
   // flow-disable-next-line
   module.hot.accept('./app', () => {
-    /* eslint-disable global-require */
+    // eslint-disable-next-line global-require
     const NextApp = require('./app').default
-    /* eslint-enable global-require */
     ReactDOM.render(wrapApp(NextApp), rootEl)
   })
 }
 ```

-Please ignore the Flow and ESLint comments to focus on what we're doing here: We need to make our `App` a child of `react-hot-loader`'s `AppContainer`, and we need to `require` the next version of our `App` when hot-reloading.
+We need to make our `App` a child of `react-hot-loader`'s `AppContainer`, and we need to `require` the next version of our `App` when hot-reloading.
 To make this  process clean and DRY, we create a little `wrapApp` function that we use in both places it needs to render `App`.
 Feel free to move the `eslint-disable global-require` to the top of the file to make this more readable.

 🏁 Restart your `yarn dev:wds` process if it was still running.
 Open `localhost:8000`.
 In the Console tab, you should see some logs about HMR.
 Go ahead and change something in `src/client/app.jsx` and your changes should be reflected in your browser after a few seconds, without any full-page reload!